 What are the Various Types of Bonds in India?
+Learn their Rates, Features & Finances

 Fixed income bonds, also referred to as fixed-rate bonds or simply bonds, are financial instruments used by governments, corporations, and other entities to raise funds from investors.
 These fixed-income securities play a crucial role in investors’ portfolios, offering a stable source of income and capital preservation.
 Whether you’re a seasoned investor or a newcomer to the financial landscape, understanding the different types of bonds is essential for making informed investment decisions.

-What are Bonds and its Types?
+What are Bonds and Types of Bonds?

 Bonds are financial instruments issued by various entities, including governments and corporations, to raise funds from investors.
 When an individual buys a bond, they are essentially lending money to the issuer for a specified period.
-In return, the issuer promises to pay regular interest, known as coupon payments, and return the principal amount to the bondholder upon maturity.
+In return, the issuer issuing bonds promises to pay regular interest, known as coupon payments, and return the principal amount to the bondholder upon bond maturity.

-- Government Bonds
+• Government Bonds

-- Corporate Bonds
+• Corporate Bonds

-- Zero-Coupon Bonds
+• Zero-Coupon Bonds

-- Convertible Bonds
+• Convertible Bonds

-- Inflation-Indexed Bonds
+• Inflation-Indexed Bonds

 What are the Types of Bonds in Finance